yhaggai/Mobb-Fixer-Demo-Snyk/README.md

 Mobb Fixer will immediately run and present a fix suggestion in the PR conversation tab.

 > [!TIP]
-> To commit the suggested code change, simply click on ***Commit fix***, and the changes will be commited to the same PR.
+> To commit the suggested code change, simply click on ***Commit fix***, and the fix will be commited to the same PR.
+Security scan we run again immediately and flag the issue as "Fixed".